Live Imaging of a Mitotic Spindle Preparing for an Asymmetric Cell Division (Bob Goldstein Lab)

 In the left-side navigation menu you will find more details about the research opportunities in Biology.

-Note that only BIOL 395/495 is offered all semesters – Fall, Spring, Summer School I and Summer School II.
+Note that BIOL 395/495 is offered all semesters – Fall, Spring, Summer School I and Summer School II.

 Applications for research are due the first day of classes – final research papers are due the last day of classes – all semesters.